 - Developmental therapist, who specializes in therapy to help your child develop age-appropriate behaviors, social skills and interpersonal skills

 - Occupational therapist, who specializes in therapy to develop everyday skills and to use adaptive products that help with everyday activities

-Most dwarfism treatments don't increase stature but may alleviate problems caused by complications.
+Most dwarfism treatments don't increase stature but may correct or relieve problems caused by complications.

-Surgical procedures that may correct problems with bones in people with disproportionate dwarfism include:
+Surgical procedures that may correct problems in people with disproportionate dwarfism include:

-- Inserting rods or staples to help correct the shape of the spine
+- Stabilizing and correcting the shape of the spine

 - Increasing the size of the opening in bones of the spine (vertebrae) to alleviate pressure on the spinal cord

 - Placing a shunt to remove excess fluid around the brain (hydrocephalus), if it occurs